agentlang-hub/customer_support/README.md

 ### Asking customer support questions

-Once the app is up, ask questions to the app as follows:
+Once the app is up, in another terminal ask questions to the app as follows:

 ```shell
 curl -X POST localhost:8080/api/Customer.Support.Core/CameraStore \